windup/windup-quickstarts/ejb-beanutils-async/rules-xml/README.md

 What is it?
 -----------

-The BeanUtils AsynchronousMethod is not compatible with Red Hat JBoss Enterprise Application Platform remote EJBs and must be replaced with the Java EE 6 @Asynchronous annotation.
+The Seam `@Asynchronous` annotation is not compatible with remote EJBs in Red Hat JBoss Enterprise Application Platform.
+This XML rule tests for use of `org.jboss.seam.annotations.async.Asynchronous` annotations in remote EJBs and reports that it must be replaced with the standard Java EE 6 `@Asynchronous` annotation.

 **Note:** Windup only analyzes XML files with names ending in `.windup.xml`.
 Be sure to name XML-base rules using this naming convention!